pulumi/docs/content/blog/any-terraform-provider/index.md

 ## Why Support All Terraform Providers?

 Pulumi has a rich and expressive Native Provider model for building providers directly against the full capabilities of the Pulumi Infrastructure as Code resource model.
-Many of the most important Pulumi providers are built on this foundation, including our [Azure Native](https://www.pulumi.com/registry/packages/azure-native/) and [Kubernetes](https://www.pulumi.com/registry/packages/kubernetes/) providers.
+Many of the most important Pulumi providers are built directly on this foundation, including our [Azure Native](https://www.pulumi.com/registry/packages/azure-native/) and [Kubernetes](https://www.pulumi.com/registry/packages/kubernetes/) providers.
 So why are we excited to support using Terraform and OpenTofu providers from Pulumi?

 In short, we believe in giving Pulumi users access to every ecosystem of great providers and components available across the industry and in meeting partners where they are.
 If a partner or user has built something exciting for managing infrastructure in the cloud, we want Pulumi users to benefit from it.
 Similarly, we want the partner or user to easily extend the value of their provider to also be able to reach the Pulumi user base, and all of the benefits that Pulumi can offer for Infrastructure as Code management, with no extra effort on their part.